chisNaN/my-private-repos/README.md

 ## js-training-private

->The detailed program of my [JavaScript training course](../javascript-training)
+>The detailed program of my [JavaScript training course](../../javascript-training)

 ## web-dev-guide

->A personal guide (thanks to my professional experiences) to give you a detailed idea of what someone can expect to start as a junior web developer as of 2017-2018
+>A personal guide (thanks to my professional experiences) to give you a detailed idea of what someone can expect to start as a junior web developer as of 2017-2018.
+Some advice of what to do or avoiding to do.

 ## devops-tips